yguitton/training-material/topics/climate/tutorials/jupytergis_collaboration/tutorial.md

 # Launching Your Collaborative Session

 In this section, we will learn how to launch a collaborative session in JupyterGIS and invite collaborators to join.
-This section of the tutorial is required to be completed by only one user (the hosting user) in the session.
+This section of the tutorial is required to be completed by only one user (the lead user) in the session.

 > <hands-on-title>Starting a Collaborative Session</hands-on-title>
 >